A CLOSER LOOK AT THREE LEADING VOTING METHODS

 STAR Voting: STAR Voting eliminates vote-splitting by allowing voters to support multiple candidates, and then counting all of that ballot data at once.
 This gives each voter a mathematically equally weighted vote.
 Any way I fill out my ballot, you can fill yours out in an equal and opposite fashion so that our votes balance each other out.
 This is one of the few systems that doesn’t give some voters or candidates an unfair advantage.
-GRADE: A+

 One final consideration:

 VIABILITY - Has a good chance of being passed and not being repealed.